Skip to content

 • Chili Powder (a spice blend that has flavourful and heat providing chilies)

-• Gochujang (a popular Korean red chilli paste, and you may have eaten it at a Korean restaurant)
+• Gochujang (a popular Korean red chili paste, and you may have eaten it at a Korean restaurant)

 • Purchase Spicy Kimchi (I used a milder kimchi knowing the limits of my taste testers.)